Special Report: Changing the rules of the game – Rebuilding fragile states

 Take patronage, for instance.
 Loyalty systems based on patronage are strong forces that are deeply embedded in social fabric and are not easily severed.
 Indeed, they are likely to undermine attempts at applying meritocratic principles in organizations.
 These loyalty systems may stand in the way of building transparent, accountable organizations – or governments, for that matter – but at the same time they may serve, or may at a certain point in time have served, an important function in society.

 In light of these realities of institutional change, it would appear naive to assume that the mere introduction of a new set of rules and procedures in an organization would immediately replace the old ways and make it start acting according to the new rules.
 However, much development discourse is still based on the notion that the adoption of a certain institutional form, one that works well in industrialized countries, will automatically lead to the same outcome elsewhere.
-This reasoning ignores the fact that the development of these institutions was the output of a complex and long struggle within a particular society.
+This reasoning ignores the fact that the development of these institutions was the output of a complex and long struggle within a particular society.8 Institutions are an output, not an input.

 Organizations often purposely adopt a strategy of isomorphic mimicry.
-They need legitimacy (and the associated financial resources) to survive and therefore need to ensure that they perform according to the standards placed on them.
+They need legitimacy (and the associated financial resources) to survive and therefore need to ensure that they perform according to the standards placed on them.9 If this legitimacy is based on form and not function, then they may respond by creating the illusion of being capable organizations.
+In such cases, they adopt the outward form of a capable organization, with little regard for how well their organization actually functions.

 A schooling system whose graduating students barely meet basic levels of learning – unfortunately a common situation in many developing countries – is one example.
 The education system seems intact on the outside.
 There is a school building, books are present and there is teaching.
 But the school’s children leave barely knowing how to read and write.
 Functionality is not measured, nor are there consequences for low performance.